Tommy Dysart: Television

+Theatre

 Personal life

 Dysart enjoyed a long personal and professional relationship with director and writer Frank Howson.
-They worked together on the films Backstage, Boulevard of Broken Dreams, What the Moon Saw, Flynn, Crime Time, The Final Stage, The Lucky Country, and the award-winning short film Remembering Nigel, which also featured Dysart's wife and son Kole.
+They worked together on the films Backstage, Boulevard of Broken Dreams, What the Moon Saw, Flynn, Crime Time, The Final Stage, Lucky Country, and the award-winning short film Remembering Nigel, which also featured Dysart's wife and son Kole.

 Dysart was married to actress Joan Brockenshire.
 On 18 February 2022, Dysart suffered a stroke and was taken to the Alfred Hospital.
 He died on 7 June 2022 in Melbourne, Victoria at the age of 86.